Teradata/stacki-wiki/stacki-pro/stacki-pro.md

 By default, Stacki includes a webservice client, and creates admin credentials to help validate the API.

+## Testing the ReST API

+Stacki-pro comes with a build in webservice client.
 The webservice client is called **wsclient**.
 The webservice admin credentials are placed in `/root/stacki-ws.cred`